Get all the latest data for Barcelona?

 Which neighborhoods have the highest rents in Barcelona as of 2026?

-The typical tenants in these high-rent Barcelona neighborhoods are young professionals, international workers, and couples who prioritize lifestyle and location over space.
+The typical tenants in these high-rent Barcelona neighborhoods are international professionals, executives, high-income couples, relocated families, and tenants who want a furnished apartment with low hassle.

 Where do young professionals prefer to rent in Barcelona right now?